JoergR75/rocm-6.4.3-rdna4-docker-automated-deployment/README.md

 After rebooting, verify your setup:

-This script is a simple diagnostic to verify that PyTorch with ROCm support is correctly installed and working.
+This script creates a simple diagnostic python file (test.py) to verify that PyTorch with ROCm support is correctly installed and working.

 What it does: